-At first these products were given very little promotion and were only placed in small print at the bottom of larger advertisements for Pond’s Extract but by the beginning of the First World War the situation was reversed.
+At first the creams were given very little publicity and were only mentioned in small print at the bottom of larger advertisements for Pond’s Extract but by the beginning of the First World War the situation was reversed.

 Sales really took off when the products were promoted together.
-A campaign based around the idea that ‘Every skin needs two creams’, developed by the J. Walter Thompson advertising company in 1916, resulted in a threefold increase in sales by 1920 (Peiss, 1998, p.
+A marketing campaign developed by the J. Walter Thompson advertising company in 1916, based on the idea that ‘Every skin needs two creams’, resulted in a threefold increase in sales by 1920 (Peiss, 1998, p.
 121).

 Every normal skin requires two creams.
 A cold or grease cream for cleansing, for massages, and a non-oily, greaseless cream before going out—to protect the skin from chapping, to keep it from becoming dry and tough.

 No matter what creams you are using now, send for the free samples of these two creams.
 Rub the cold cream on one hand, the vanishing cream on the other.
 See how different each cream is—how each cream, in its own way, benefits your skin.

 The marketing campaign promoted the use of each of the creams as part of a skin-care system – the cold cream as a cleanser, and for massaging the skin at night; the vanishing cream as a skin protectant during the day.
 Advertising stressed the need for both creams and gave detailed instructions on how they were to be used.
 For many women this was the first time they had a simple skin-care routine they could follow.
 To help easily identify each cream the company added prominent capitals to the packaging in 1923 with a large ‘C’ for cold cream and a ‘V’ for vanishing cream.
 Pond’s continued to advertise the two creams together until 1934 when separate advertising was introduced.